oleksii-kosianchuk/fx-dashboard/README.md

 When you first open the dashboard, it is recommended that you click on the Hints button <img src="https://github.com/oleksii-kosianchuk/fx-dashboard/blob/main/Hints.png" width="19" height="19"> to see the possible interaction options.
 # Overview
-The original Power BI dashboard is used by Head of Corporate Business Department, managers and heads of business centers to explore the activity of their clients with foreign exchange and its results.
-In Corporate Business, the term "client" refers to the legal entity or business group (multiple legal entities that are linked together through shared ownership, activity and management), and it is important to monitor both.
+The original Power BI dashboard is used by Head of Corporate Banking Department, managers and heads of business centers to explore the activity of their clients with foreign exchange and its results.
+In Corporate Banking, the term "client" refers to the legal entity or business group (multiple legal entities that are linked together through shared ownership, activity and management), and it is important to monitor both.